-Rick is 56 years of age, married 36 years, has two children and 3 grandchildren.
-His daughter Nichole is 33 years old, married and has a 4 year old son and a newborn baby.
+Rick is 57 years of age, married 37 years, has two children and 4 grandchildren.
+His daughter Nichole is 35 years old, married and has 2 children, both boys ages 6 years and 2 years old.
 She has a Bachelors of Science in Business Administration (BSBA) from Grand Valley State University and a Masters of Science in Business Administration (MSBA) from Cornerstone University.
 Nichole works for Spectrum Health Hospitals in Grand Rapids, MIchigan.
-His son, Dustin is 30 years old, married and has a 3 year old son.
-He works for Lumberman's Construction located in Grand Rapids, Michigan.
+His son, Dustin is 32 years old, married and has 2 children, both boys ages 5 and 1 1/2 years old.
+He works in Construction throughout Michigan.
 Rick is a graduate of Aquinas College and has a BSBA.
 Most of Rick’s working life was spent in the food service industry where he was employed in business and management.
 He was also self-employed for over 16 years.

 Rick had a close relationship with Lloyd for over 25 years.
 Some of his compassion for Prostate Cancer patients derives from that relationship and from his own experience with a life threatening illness.
 At the age of 22, during a routine physical, it was discovered that his liver enzymes were elevated well above normal.
 In August of 1995 Rick was admitted to the hospital for emergency gall bladder surgery.
 At that time it was discovered he had cirrhosis of the liver and that the condition was far worse than the blood tests had indicated.
 He was diagnosed as having a rare liver disease known as primary sclerosing cholangitis.
 His condition eventually became life threatening and a liver transplant was necessary for survival.
 After an 18 month wait, that included hospitalization on 7 different occasions, a liver finally became available for him on May 1, 1997.
 The surgery was successful and recovery complete.